SE-317-Fall-23/embedded-systems-testing/README.md

 3. **Invalid Inputs:**
    - Examine how the system handles unexpected or invalid inputs.
    - Ensure that error-handling mechanisms are effective.

+## Testing Library
+- This repo uses [Unity Testing Framework](https://www.throwtheswitch.org/unity) (not to be confused with Unity gaming engine)
+- Refer to the link above for documentation on how to write the tests.

 ### Setup command
-* Use the codespaces environment to write your code
-* In your Github repo, click Code dropdown, then click Codespaces and click Create codespace on master
+* Use the codespaces environment to write your code.
+To use it, open your Github repo, click Code dropdown, then click Codespaces and click Create codespace on master
 * Run `make` in the terminal to compile the project.
 Then run '.\thermostat_test' to run the tests
+* You can run this on your local computer if you have GCC (the compiler) setup.
 * There is one failing test in the repo.
+So the builds on the Github actions will fail.
+Once you fix the test, the build will pass.